 Liz Platt is the Director of the Public Rights/Private Conscience Project at the Center for Gender and Sexuality Law at Columbia Law School.
 Before joining Columbia, she was a Staff Attorney at MFY Legal Services Mental Health Law Project.
 After graduating from New York University School of Law, she was a Carr Center for Reproductive Justice Fellow at A Better Balance.
 During law school, Liz worked with the Urban Justice Sex Workers Project, New York Civil Liberties Union, and Brennan Center for Justice.
 In 2013, she published Gangsters to Greyhounds: The Past, Present and Future of Offender Registration, 37 N.Y.U.
 Rev. L. & Soc.
 Change 727 (2013).

-Associate Director, Public Rights / Private Conscience Project
+Legislative and Policy Director, Public Rights/Private Conscience Project

 Office: Jerome Greene Hall, Room 624

 Ashe McGovern is the Legislative and Policy Director of the Public Rights/Private Conscience Project at the Center for Gender and Sexuality Law at Columbia Law School.
 Before joining Columbia, Ashe was a Policy Analyst at the Center for American Progress (CAP) in Washington, DC, where they engaged in state and federal public policy research, analysis, and advocacy, with a particular focus on LGBTQ poverty and the criminalization of LGBTQ communities.
 Prior to CAP, Ashe worked as an Equal Justice Works Fellow at New York Legal Assistance Group, where they launched the LGBTQ Health and Economic Justice Initiative to provide direct legal services and advocacy to low-income LGBTQ communities in New York.